How to Prep Your Body for a Photo Shoot

 Here’s where it gets interesting.
 The photo on top was taken about 72 hours before the picture on the bottom.

-Careful observers will notice that in the photo on top, my arms look fuller; in fact, the look considerably larger.
+Careful observers will notice that in the photo on top, my arms look fuller; in fact, they look considerably larger.
 Why?

 Because in the photo on the bottom, I was what you’d call “flat”, or carb-depleted.
 That is, whatever muscular glycogen I’d been store had been depleted during prep workouts.
 The photo on the bottom was taken at about 6AM on the morning of the shoot—so I still had 7 hours to carb up.